 PUBLIC LIBRARY FUND:

-For calendar year 2015, the total amount distributed to county undivided public library funds was $380.9 million; this is after monthly transfers to the Ohio Public Library Information Network and the Library for the Blind.
-The revenues received from the PLF were distributed by county budget commissions with nearly all of these monies going to libraries.
+For calendar year 2018, the total amount distributed to county undivided public library funds was approximately $393.7 million; this is after monthly transfers to the Ohio Public Library Information Network and the Library for the Blind.
+The revenues received from the PLF were distributed by county budget commissions with nearly all going to libraries.

 Figures shown were compiled from records of the Ohio Department of Taxation.